 Step 4.
 Tie everything.

 Tubers float in herds on the river.
 Tether everyone together, and especially make sure someone is tied to the cooler.
+You can get robe from HEB.
 If you’re in a big group of ten, maybe group five and five, just incase there’s a big rapid.
 You can also hold on to each other pretty easily!
 I recommend getting a waterproof bag (like, not a ziplock) and putting your keys and phone in it and tying it to YOUR tube.
 We put our clothes and our snacks in a plastic bag and put it in with our cooler (not tied to anything) and it somehow slipped out.
 RIP my dress.
 Forever bitter about that.

 Step 5.
 Float.

 Boom.
 You’re all set for 3-6 hours of drinking, sun and the occasional rapid.
+If you have waterproof speakers, your float will be 10x more fun.

 Things to know: